Author and creative writing tutor, Beth loves helping her students improve their technique.

 But which it only needs that we fulfil.

 Dylan Thomas (1914–1953) Here in the Spring

-I can't leave the subject of Spring without mentioning my favorite Welsh poet, Dylan Thomas.
+I cannot leave the subject of Spring without mentioning my favorite Welsh poet, Dylan Thomas.
 He was just 39 years old when he died, but his creative output was huge.
 He wrote plays and fiction as well as poetry.
 He was one of the literary giants of the 20th century.

 "Here in the Spring" by Dylan Thomas.